giovannimirarchi420/reservation-fe/README.md

    docker-compose up -d
    ```

-This will set up the complete environment including:
+This will set up the complete environment including frontend, backend API, database, and Keycloak authentication server.
-- Frontend (this repository)
-- Backend API services
-- Database
-- Keycloak authentication server

-## Authentication and Authorization
+## 🔒 Authentication and Authorization

 The application uses Keycloak for authentication and role-based access control:
-- **Administrators**: Full access to all features
+- **👑 Administrators**: Full access to all features
-- **Users**: Can view resources and manage their own bookings
+- **👤 Users**: Can view resources and manage their own bookings

-## Contributing
+## 🤝 Contributing

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)